alwaysdata/documentation/databases/elasticsearch.en.md

 Elasticsearch only runs in local mode with isolated permissions (separate user).

 {{% notice info %}}
-Elasticsearch is only available in VPS and dedicated environments.
+Elasticsearch is only available on [VPS, dedicated and Gold]({{< ref "accounts/billing/catalyst-prices" >}}) environments.
 Further it uses RAM so alwaysdata only recommends it for VPS B and higher plans.
 {{% /notice %}}

 ---